chriscamicas/vscode-abl/README.md

 ## Using

+### Migration steps

+Since version XXX, the `dlc` attribute is not used anymore in `.openedge.json`.
+OpenEdge runtimes have to be declared in the global VSCode configuration, and the `OpenEdgeVersion` attribute has to reference one of those version numbers in `.openedge.json`.
 ### Prerequisites

 OpenEdge runtimes have to be declared in VSCode configuration file.
 Open settings -> Extensions -> ABL Configuration -> Runtimes, or modify `settings.json`: